amplitude/Amplitude-JavaScript/README.md

 A JavaScript SDK for tracking events and revenue to [Amplitude](https://www.amplitude.com).

 ## Installation and Quick Start
-* For using the SDK, please visit our :100:[Developer Center](https://developers.amplitude.com/docs/javascript) for instructions on installing and using our the SDK.
+* For using the SDK, please visit our :100:[Developer Center](https://developers.amplitude.com/docs/javascript).
-* For developing the SDK, please visit our [CONTRIBUTING.md](https://github.com/amplitude/Amplitude-JavaScript/blob/master/CONTRIBUTING.md) to get started.
+* For developing the SDK, please visit our [CONTRIBUTING.md](https://github.com/amplitude/Amplitude-JavaScript/blob/master/CONTRIBUTING.md).

 ## Demo Pages
 * A [demo page](https://github.com/amplitude/Amplitude-JavaScript/blob/master/test/browser/amplitudejs.html) showing a simple integration on a web page.